saroj3k/refarch-uiux-angular/README.md

 ### JavaScript styling

 AirBnB has created one of the most comprehensive and popular style guides for general JavaScript.
-It's worth checking out to gain some insight.
+Not everything in the guide will be relevant to TypeScript, but it's worth checking out to gain some insight.

 See the guide [HERE](https://github.com/airbnb/javascript)